michrome/hello-yoga/README.md

 CloudFront only supports ACM certificates in the US East (N. Virginia) Region (us-east-1).
 Also the bucket URL is hard-coded to us-east-1.

+--capabilities CAPABILITY_IAM is needed if making IAM changes